 Burger King Hamburger

 • 50 calories from protein

-The 29 grams of carbohydrates make up about 44% of the total calories.
-Dietary fat contributes approximately 36% of the total calories and the remaining 20% is derived from protein.
+Carbohydrates make up about 44% of the total calories.
+Dietary fats contribute 36% of the calories, and the remaining 20% is derived from protein.

+Burger King Hamburger